-Maryland Medicaid operates the Medical Day Care Services Medicaid Wavier, a Home and Community Based Services (HCBS) Waiver, for functionally disabled adults and seniors that require a nursing home level of care and meet certain eligibility requirements.
+Maryland’s Medical Day Care Services Medicaid Waiver, a Home and Community Based Services (HCBS) Waiver, is available for functionally disabled adults and seniors who require a nursing home level of care and meet certain eligibility requirements.
 Medical day care combines social activities and health-related support.
 Under this program, licensed daycare centers provide daytime supervision and care to help several thousand residents of Maryland.

 Individuals participating in other HCBS Waivers, such as the Community Options Medicaid Waiver and the Community Pathways Medicaid Waiver, also have access to medical day care through those waiver programs.
-In addition, persons enrolled in the traditional Medicaid state plan who are at least 16 years of age, require a level of care consistent to that which is provided in a nursing home, and are not enrolled in PACE or a HCBS Medicaid wavier, are eligible to receive medical day care through the Medical Day Care Services Waiver.
+Persons enrolled in the traditional Medicaid state plan who are at least 16 years of age, require a level of care consistent to that which is provided in a nursing home, and are not enrolled in PACE or an HCBS Medicaid wavier, are eligible to receive medical day care through the Medical Day Care Services Waiver.

 In 2023, an individual’s monthly income cannot exceed $350.
 The limit for couples is $392.
-Maryland also allows individuals to qualify if their income is below $350 per month after deducting all of their unreimbursed medical expenses.
-This is called the Medically Needy pathway to enrollment.
+Maryland also allows individuals to qualify if their income is above $350 per month by deducting all of their unreimbursed medical expenses.
+This is called the Medically Needy Pathway to enrollment.

-Interested parties who are not yet enrolled in a Medicaid waiver, interested parties can begin the process by contacting their representative of AERS (Adult Evaluation and Review Services) operated by local health departments.
+Interested parties who are not yet enrolled in a Medicaid waiver can begin the process by contacting their local AERS (Adult Evaluation and Review Services) program.
 Click here for more information about AERS in Maryland.

 Some limited additional information about Medical Day Care Services is available here.

 This program has a limited number of spaces available to applicants who qualify.
 In 2020, Maryland increased the available slots to approximately 7,700.
 Space is limited.